simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ## Add MX records to GoDaddy

-First press on "ADD" button in GoDaddy:
+First press on the "ADD" button in GoDaddy:

 ![](./add-mx-records.png)

-Then select MX in the record type:
+Then select MX in the record type(s):

 ![](./select-mx-record.png)

 Then add the following Values, Name, and Priorities to the MX records:

 - "Name" = @
-- "Priorities" = 10 and 20 (10 for the first one 20 for the second one)
+- "Priorities" = 10 and 20 (10 for the first one and 20 for the second one)
 - "Values" = `mx1.simplelogin.co.` and `mx2.simplelogin.co.`(mx1 being the one you first want to add in the first MX record and mx2 being the second one you want to add in the second MX record)

 ![](./mx-records.png)

 Now press on "Verify" in the SimpleLogin DNS setup page under the "MX record" selection.
-And wait a bit as it can take up to several minutes (or hours) before it has propagated on the web for everyone to seen, and also don't hesitate to press on "Verify" several times to see if it has propagated yet.
+And wait a bit as it can take up to several minutes (or hours) before it has propagated correctly on the web for everyone to seen, and also don't hesitate to press on "Verify" several times to see if it has propagated yet.

 ![](./mx-verified.png)